Dynamic Constrained Stabilization on the n-sphere: Abstract

 \section{Abstract}

 We consider the constrained stabilization problem of second-order systems evolving on the $n$-sphere.
 We propose a control strategy with a constraint proximity-based dynamic damping mechanism that ensures safe and almost global asymptotic stabilization of the target point in the presence of star-shaped constraints on the $n$-sphere.
 It is also shown that the proposed approach can be used to deal with the constrained rigid-body attitude stabilization.
-The effectiveness of the proposed approach is demonstrated through simulation results on the $2$-sphere in the presence of star-shaped constraint sets.
+The effectiveness of our approach is demonstrated through simulation results on the $2$-sphere and the $3$-sphere in the presence of star-shaped constraint sets.